Legato Techniques For Absolute Beginners

 - Boosts musicality and expressiveness

-Techniques Utilized in This Course
+Techniques Utilised in This Course

 By the end of this course, you will have mastered numerous techniques crucial for legato playing.
 Below is a list of these techniques with relevant links for further exploration: